 What Are the Benefits of Burning Carbs?

-Some of the benefits we get from burning off carbs through exercise include lower blood sugar and cholesterol levels, reduced risk of diabetes and cardiovascular diseases, and last but not least - weight loss.
+Burning carbs through exercise offers multiple benefits, including lower blood sugar and cholesterol levels, reduced diabetes and cardiovascular disease risk, and weight loss.

 Does It Have Any Adverse Effects?